-Since we finally tiled oura few short weeks ago, I was determined this past weekend to finally put some finishing touches on the master bathroom.
+Since we finally tiled our master shower a few short weeks ago, I was determined this past weekend to finally put some finishing touches on the master bathroom.
 You regular readers know that since our remodel of 2006, our master bathroom has been nothing more than a storage closet, until about ten months ago.
 We’ve slowly been finishing out the space.
 First the tile floor, then the cabinets and countertops, and lately, the finish tile for the master bathtub and shower.

 Over the weekend, I spent most of my free time doing mundane and completely non-postworthy tasks like trimming, caulking and painting baseboards.
 But I also took on a project that I’ve been wanting to finish for years.